 For farm-to-fork dining: Circa 1876, Pokolbin

-These days sustainable and farm-to-table dining are buzz words.
-Back in 2006, however, when Andrew and Lisa Margan opened Margan Restaurant on the grounds of their eco-winery under the same name, it was ground-breaking.
-Today, the acclaimed restaurant is run under the same principles: the garden provides 90% of produce, meat adheres to a strict ethical-sourcing policy and restaurant waste is processed back into the farm ecosystem. or you that means the option of dining in a cellar door complete with barrels; a luxurious, everchanging but simple menu; and an optional tour through the Margan family farm.
+These days, sustainable and farm-to-table dining are buzz words.
+Back in 2006, however, when Andrew and Lisa Margan opened Margan on the grounds of their eco-winery under the same name, it was ground-breaking.
+Today, the acclaimed restaurant is run under the same principles: the garden provides 90% of produce, meat adheres to a strict ethical-sourcing policy and restaurant waste is processed back into the farm ecosystem.
+Dine in a cellar door complete with barrels, enjoy an indulgent but simple menu and tour the Margan family farm.

 For country cafe dining: Worn Out Wares, Singleton